stt-datacore/website/static/crew/bashir_bell_riots_crew.md

 published: true
 ---

-You'll hear superhero stories about him from those who got him at 5/5 out of the box, but Bashir really is good crew.
-His MED base is holding strong and is generally the low water mark for the majority of your event competition due to his availability as a previous mega reward.
-Despite merely average voyage numbers, only a handful crew above his voyage total can claim better MED.
-His numbers may be sinking and his events are sporadic, but In an option-deficient MED skill, BR Bashir remains a standout.
+Finally, in 2019, MED crew are beginning to take their place among other skills in terms of power and availability to the detriment of this Bashir variant.
+Like rings on a tree, he marks the 2018 era of power creep; he's hundreds of points better on voyages than older MED options, but hundreds below new ones.
+Similarly for base, he's no longer the low water mark for event competition thanks to recent mega Qod who he sits 100 points behind, along with a few other names.
+Whether this relative MED explosion will sustain has yet to be seen, but BR Bashir has drifted out of the powerful set and landed in the 'merely' good group.